dmytro-y-dev/sample-albums-and-images/INSTALL.md

 Do it manually by importing `contrib/albums.sql` script.
 8. Test application by opening '/' route.

-You can run `gulp test-php` to execute PHP unit tests.
+You can use either `gulp test-php` or `bin\phpunit --coverage-text -c app/phpunit.xml.dist src` to execute PHPUnit tests.

 Since `app.php` controller is located in `web` folder, your routes will look like `http://domain.com/web/`, `http://domain.com/web/api/import-fixture`, etc.